• Skip to primary navigation

 Instructions

-• Peel, pit, and chop your peaches, Reserve juice for rim
+• Peel, pit, and chop your peaches, reserve juice for rim

 • Pour reserved juice into a small dish or bowl.
 Add extra sugar to a second bowl

-• Pour daiquiri into prepared glasses
+• Pour daiquiri into prepared glasses, garnish with a fresh peach slice.

 • Serve immediately